Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Numerical experiments

+However, there might be other MOR applications in which a global ROM can not be set up, because of the tremendous amount of data that would be required in the offline stage.
+For example, in the realistic scenario of two-dimensional HSWME or higher-dimensional systems involving multiple parameters formulated in a tensor-valued ODE (discussed in \cite{OthmarLubich2010}).
+This is where DLRA has a clear advantage, as it does not rely on an offline phase.
+When the offline phase becomes too expensive, a combination of both methods might be beneficial.
+In this approach, DLRA is used to establish the initial basis, which is then employed in the online phase of POD.

-Increasing the rank of the reduced models leads to increasing accuracy at the expense of more runtime, as can be seen in \cref{fig:water-column:performance}, where we compare the online computation time of POD-Galerkin with DLRA.
-It is clear that POD-Galerkin seems to be faster because the offline precomputations are not taken into account here.
-The relative errors of both reduced models with respect to the full solution quickly decrease when using more basis functions that allow presentations closer to the full-model.
-This goes hand in hand with a change in runtime as more basis functions lead to a larger system of equations to be solved.
-Overall, a speedup of up to $100$ can be achieved and relative errors can be as small as $10^{-9}$ for the reduced methods.
+Increasing the rank of the reduced models leads to increasing accuracy at the expense of more runtime, as can be seen in \cref{fig:water-column:performance}, where we compare the online computation time of POD-Galerkin with DLRA and the reduced moment HSWME model.
+For the rank adaptive version of DLRA we sample the solution for 14 different $\vartheta$ values evenly on a log scale in the interval $10^{-10}\le\vartheta\le10^0$.
+From the comparison we observe, that rHSWME is the fastest, which is not surprising since the higher moments vanish quickly, in a regime of high friction.
+POD-Galerkin seems to achieve similar errors for small number of modes, however, it is slower then the rHSWME with increasing accuracy.
+Both DLRA and its adaptive version are one order of magnitude slower than POD-Galerkin.
 Note that since we apply MOR only in the microscopic higher moments ($v$-components) the reduced DLRA model converges towards the SWE with $r\to0$.
 Therefore, we obtain small relative errors even with a small number of modes.

 As a summary of this first test case, we see very good accuracy of the reduced models with small rank and significant speedup that can even be amplified by further reducing the rank.
+Unfortunately, these speedups do not pay off directly when comparing it to the reduced moments HSWME, as the higher moments vanish quickly, due to the choice of the test case.
+In the next section, we will see, that this is not generally the case.